DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

     can later be mapped into that preallocated VA space (if dynamic memory mode is enabled), and can optionally be mapped into it at startup.

++ Segment file descriptors

+On Linux, in most cases, EAL will store segment file descriptors in EAL.
+This can become a problem when using smaller page sizes due to underlying limitations of ``glibc`` library.
+For example, Linux API calls such as ``select()`` may not work correctly because ``glibc`` does not support more than certain number of file descriptors.

+There are two possible solutions for this problem.
+The recommended solution is to use ``--single-file-segments`` mode, as that mode will not use a file descriptor per each page, and it will keep compatibility with Virtio with vhost-user backend.
+This option is not available when using ``--legacy-mem`` mode.

+Another option is to use bigger page sizes.
+Since fewer pages are required to cover the same memory area, fewer file descriptors will be stored internally by EAL.

 Support for Externally Allocated Memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~